ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 the asset in origin network NW1 has been immobilized and under the control of G1.

-The steps of Stage 2 are summarized in Figure 4, and broadly consists of the following:
+The steps of Stage 2 are summarized in {{phasetwo-figure}}, and broadly consists of the following:

 * G1 lock/escrow asset (2.1): Gateway G1 proceeds to establish
 a lock or escrow the asset belonging to the originator.